 Julie Rackliffe Lucey, MS

-Epidural anesthesia refers to the placement of a catheter to administer medication to numb the abdomen and legs.
+Epidural anesthesia refers to the placement of a catheter into the spinal space to administer medication to numb the abdomen and legs.

 An epidural is used to decrease pain during labor.
 An epidural directly affects the nerves that come from your spinal cord.
 It numbs the pain in the lower half of your body.
-It will also help to relieve the pain in your lower back that is often associated with childbirth.
+It will also help to relieve the lower back pain that is often associated with childbirth.

 After an epidural, you should no longer be able to feel:

 An epidural may make labor take longer.
 It may also increase the chance that you are not able to feel your contractions or feelings to push.
 If this happens, the medication can be decreased until some feeling returns.

 An epidural can lower the mother’s blood pressure.
 This can affect the amount of oxygen that reaches you and your baby.
 Before an epidural is given, you will be given IV fluids.
 The baby’s heart rate will be watched with a fetal heart rate monitor attached to your body.
 You will be positioned on your left side, so that your enlarged uterus will not compress the large blood vessels returning blood to your heart.